TALK TO SALES

 • The amount incurred

-Some recurring expenses, like a monthly insurance premium, only need to be submitted and approved once.
-This applies as long as the recurring expense matches previously approved expenses with the same amount, service provider, and date.
+Some recurring medical expenses, like individual health insurance premiums, only need to be submitted and approved once.
+This applies as long as the recurring expense matches previously approved costs with the same amount, service provider, and date.

 You’ll check to see if the charge represents: